CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The question is: Will you be able to notice the difference in speed or durability?
 For some people, the “hub sound” is more important than the riding characteristics.

-Stiffness is one of the most abstract features of wheels.
-Yes, it can be quantified, but how do you know if the wheels are stiff or 5% stiffer without measuring it?
+Stiffness is one of the most abstract features.
+It can be quantified, but how do you know if one wheel is 5% stiffer than the other without measuring it?
+Can you really notice the difference?

 Ultimately, it also boils down to your weight and personal preference.
 Heavier riders should go for stiffer wheels so that when they ride out of the saddle (or accelerate), the wheels won’t flex.